Tent show: Decline and fall of tent shows

 The era of tent shows ended in the 1930s, during the Great Depression.
 However, the era's legacy can still be found in America and even around the globe.
 By 1930 the nation was in the grip of the Depression, and people were more concerned about money for food and clothing than with such luxuries as entertainment.
+Another factor was air conditioned theaters, which began to appear in the 1920s, reversing the draw of summer tent shows to the now cooler theaters.
 Neil Schaffner, a well-known Iowa tent show operator, recalled that his audiences vanished precisely on July 6, 1930, and that other shows in his area suffered a similar fate on the same date.
 Tent shows declined to the point that "There were fewer shows on the road in 1932 than at any time before World War I." Actors and managers, now without jobs, primarily went to work for radio, which was dominant in Chicago, or movie studios on the West Coast.
 They would also find employment with the Federal Theatre Project, which was created under the Works Progress Administration in 1935 and was intended to help actors who were jobless during the Depression.
 It was a changing time for America, as tent shows became "no longer necessary to bring theatre to small communities."
 With improving technology, automobiles provided the general public with the ability to travel and take part of any entertainment they wished.
 People were now able to drive to any theatre they wanted, and television allowed people to access entertainment from their own home.
 Hundreds of tent show companies closed during these times, and many never re-opened.
 During World War II, "with its drain on personnel and its gas and tire rationing," many more tent shows ended.
 After the war, "a vestige of a dozen or more shows carried on until one by one they disappeared."

 Tent shows played a large role in American entertainment from the late 19th century to the early to mid twentieth century.
 The companies spread many different types of art all over the country.
 The rapid expansion of the business set stakes for future forms of entertainment and, even though the economy, technology, and unionizing eventually led to the demise of tent shows, future companies realized, and continue to realize that, in order to be a successful business, they need to be like tent shows.
 Tent shows used an extreme amount of advertisement, always gave the people what they wanted, and gave the public choices of what to see and do.
-The last touring tent show company was the Schaffner Players, under the management of James and Juanita Davis, which is a museum piece, "representing what was once an energetic industry."
+The last touring tent show company was the Schaffner Players, under the management of James and Grace Davis, which is a museum piece, "representing what was once an energetic industry."
 Although tent shows are over, the companies are remembered for their love and passion for theatre and various forms of entertainment, leaving a legacy of strong business, which overcame many obstacles.